 Quick start with the Ultimate Growth Map and Templates

 Dirk Schart is CMO of the No. 1 Enterprise AR startup RE’FLEKT.
-His focus is on B2B software and SaaS models —from zero to hero.
-Dirk is the former Director of SaaS Products at HyperloopTT, helped scale SkyWork from 30 to 200+ in less than 18 months, and he mentors startups at the German Accelerator in the Silicon Valley.
-Dirk is the author of an AR marketing book..
+He is a Product-first Marketing pioneer and focuses on B2B software and SaaS models —from zero to hero.
+Dirk is the former Director of SaaS Products at HyperloopTT, and helped scale SkyWork from 30 to 200+ in less than 18 months.
+He mentors startups at the German Accelerator in the Silicon Valley.
+Dirk is the author of “Augmented and Mixed Reality for Marketing”.